Richard Widick (IICAT:6/18/17)

 It will be understood that the system of which we speak has constituted itself as such over and against myriad (O)thers—other cultures through which contact, to whatever end (good and evil), do more than just indelibly mark that system, but enter into its form, inhabit its ideas, enter into the structures of its material and media archives of social history, and therefore preside over its future possibilities, in the same way that the lexicon, the grammar and the archive of utterances in any language preside over the possibility to speak in that tongue.
 In other words, we speak of a planetary legacy in the process of being determined, and we ask ourselves—what is that legacy going to be?
 How big is modernity’s industrial climate change catastrophe going to be?

-Over the last three decades (approximately 1980 to the present), the definite trend has been towards what we call the neoliberal transformation of the dominant tendency within globalization, by which phrase we indicate the philosophies calling for, the policies enacting, and the material orchestration of, inter alia, 1) the opening of markets; 2) the corporate privatization of previously nationalized industries, lands, and public goods; 3) the deregulation of corporations, markets and every form of human activity, and 4) the general retreat of democratic political oversight of private corporate accumulation.
+Over the last three and a half decades (approximately 1980 to the present), the definite trend has been towards what we call neoliberal transformation of the dominant tendency within globalization, by which phrase we indicate the philosophies calling for-, the policies enacting-, and the material orchestration of-, inter alia, 1) the opening of markets; 2) the corporate privatization of public industries, lands, and goods; 3) the deregulation of corporations, markets and every form of human activity, and 4) the general retreat of democratic political oversight of private corporate accumulation.

 The question of LABOR

-We understand that power is never operational or present in anyway without resistance — the two concepts are mutually constitutive.
-T
+We understand that power is never operational or present in anyway without resistance—the two concepts are mutually constitutive.

-When we talk about capitalist colonization of the lifeworld, we are always already talking about the formation the labor movement.
-Privatization, consolidation, accumulation on one side; socialization, unionization, network formation.
+Thus, when we talk about capitalist colonization of the lifeworld (or simply development), we are always already talking about formation of labor movements.

-With intent to provide much more comprehensive treatment of this subject in the future, here and now we dedicate this section of the page to providing some links through which to start exploring of THE BLUE-GREEN ALLIANCE:
+With intent to provide much more comprehensive treatment of this subject in the future, here and now we dedicate this section of the page to providing some links through which to start exploring what has variously been called THE BLUE-GREEN ALLIANCE (by those occupying the center left) and THE RED GREEN ALLIANCE (by those on the left).

 More will be found on our social movements page.